WiiExpertise/Flake-Manager/README.md

  - upload your manager somewhere (apart from the web-server of course!), use `cd` to go to the directory wherever it is placed.
  - Once you are in the directory, you can run `npm install` and it will download all the dependencies you need for this manager to work.
  - Now all you have to do is edit Configuration.js.
- - Run the manager from terminal using the command `node Boot`.
+ - Run the manager from terminal using the command `node Boot` to test if everything works.
+ - If everything works, make sure you're in the directory with the manager and run the command `screen -S manager node Boot` to keep the    manager running all the time.
  - Party.

 # Requirements